starknet-io/starknet.js/www/docs/guides/define_call_message.md

 Cairo contracts and Javascript/Typescript languages do not have the same types of data.
 To exchange data with Starknet, the data have to be transformed and formatted in a list of numbers.

 So, it's necessary to prepare the data before sending them to a contract.
-On the other side, when a contract sends data to your DAPP (result of a call), you also have to transform them before using them in your code.
+On the other side, when a contract sends data to your DAPP (the result of a call), you also have to transform them before using them in your code.

-In Starknet.js, you can perform these transformations manually, but you can take advantage of methods that performs these transformations.
+In Starknet.js, you can perform these transformations manually, but you can take advantage of methods that perform these transformations.

 ## Types of data